Ottón Solís

-Ottón Solís Fallas (born 31 May 1954 near Pérez Zeledón) is a Costa Rican politician.
+Ottón Solís Fallas (born 31 May 1954) is a Costa Rican economist and politician.
+He was a founding member of the Citizens' Action Party (PAC for its Spanish initials) and ran as its three-time presidential candidate.

 He graduated with a Bachelor of Economics from the University of Costa Rica in 1976 and gained a master's degree in economics from the University of Manchester in 1978.
 He is currently serving his second term as congressman.
-He was a founding member of the Citizens' Action Party (PAC for its Spanish initials) and ran as its three-time presidential candidate.
 As an academic, he has taught at several universities in the United States and Costa Rica.

 Early political career

 Solís was the national economics minister during the Óscar Arias administration, acting in this capacity between 1986 and 1988.
 He also served as Arias' director of political planning.
 He was elected as a lawmaker to the Costa Rican Legislative Assembly of Costa Rica from 1994 to 1998, serving with the National Liberation Party, the party he would abandon shortly thereafter.